Controversial new U.S. and Israel-backed Gaza aid effort gets off to a slow, tumultuous start

 Israel has pushed for an alternative aid delivery plan because it says it must stop Hamas from seizing aid.
 The U.N. has denied that Hamas has diverted large amounts of aid.
 Hamas, long designated a terrorist organization by Israel, the U.S. and the European Union, also denies the allegations.

-The GFH began operations just a day after its executive director, American Jake Wood, announced his resignation and said it had become clear the foundation would not be allowed to operate independently.
-GFH said it had appointed an interim leader, John Acree, to replace Wood.
+The GHF began operations just a day after its executive director, American Jake Wood, announced his resignation and said it had become clear the foundation would not be allowed to operate independently.
+GHF said it had appointed an interim leader, John Acree, to replace Wood.

 The organization, said to be made up of former humanitarian, government and military officials, has said its distribution points will provide aid for a million Palestinians — around half of Gaza's population — by the end of the week.